-This project provided shelter, bed and food each night to the homeless starting on 5 January 2016 and ran until the end of February 2016.
+This project provided shelter, bed and food each night to the homeless starting in December 2016 and ran until the end of February 2017.

-Last year provided for 40 homeless people.
-It Provided a secure and welcoming warm shelter, a sleeping bag and food each night to those homeless who have an admission ticket.
+It provided a secure and welcoming warm shelter, a sleeping bag and food each night to those homeless who have an admission ticket.

 Guests must register at the the Drop In, New Hope, Bracknell Forest Housing, the Kerith, Bracknell Forest Borough Council Housing Dept, or the Citizens Advice Bureaux, and present themselves at the church hosting that night at the opening time with an admission ticket.

 Sunday nights at St Joseph’s in Bracknell